Glossary

 Cardholder

-A cardholder is an individual or entity that possesses and is authorized to use a payment card, such as a credit card, debit card, or prepaid card.
+An individual or entity that possesses and is authorized to use a payment card, such as a credit card, debit card, or prepaid card.

 D